Install addons

 Go to Organisation settings > Operations > System updates.

-The page compares your system against the Directory and lists every component that is missing or out of date, grouped by category.
+The page lists every component that is missing or out of date.
 Use search and the show-up-to-date toggle to narrow the list.

-Select Update to converge your system to the Directory.
-This installs every missing component and updates every out-of-date one in a single guided action.
-You do not pick addons individually.
+Select Update.
+The platform converges your system to the Directory in one pass, installing every missing component and bringing every out-of-date one in line.
+You do not pick addons individually; the platform installs the complete set.

 System updates can include on-chain transactions.
-Follow the wizard to completion — closing the dialog mid-run does not roll back a transaction that has already been submitted.
+Follow the wizard to completion.
+Closing the dialog mid-run does not roll back a transaction that has already landed on-chain; any submitted transaction remains final regardless of whether the dialog completes.

 Addons available through the Directory